Boom Fantasy promo code CBSSPORTS: Get up to $100 back for Week 1 NFL picks, Chiefs vs. Chargers

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for Chiefs vs. Chargers picks on Friday, September 5
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for college football and NFL on Saturday, September 6

-Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for Friday NFL picks
+Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for Saturday college and NFL picks

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.

-Now is the time to jump in the action since the Week 1 NFL schedule rolls on Friday with Chiefs vs. Chargers in Brazil, followed by 13 games on Sunday, including Ravens vs. Bills, and Bears vs. Vikings on Monday Night Football.
+Now is the time to jump in the action since Week 2 college football ramps up on Saturday, and the Week 1 NFL schedule continues with 13 more games on Sunday.
 Before making prop picks for any of the action, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.